totalgood/bokeh-demos/presentations/2016-03-pydata-strata/slides/slides.md

 ---

-## Server gotchas 1 - Data updating
+## Server Wisdom 1 - Data updating

 * update your ColumnDataSource in one go